pgpkeys-eu/sks-tools/README.md

 rm /etc/apache2/sites-enabled/sks.pgpkeys.eu.conf
 ```

-Now unpack the contents of etc/apache2 into the corresponding places, and incant:
+Now unpack the contents of etc/apache2 into the corresponding places.
+Edit /etc/apache2/ports.conf and add all your non-localhost listening addresses with port 11371 (see file comments).
+This is because sks will listen on localhost port 11371 and we mustn't step on its toes.
+Keep the `Listen 127.0.113.71:11371` entry as this is required for tor.

+Finally, incant:

 ```
 a2ensite sks.pgpkeys.eu